 3. Products are picked and packed

-When order information is received by the fulfillment company, it is assigned to a picking team.
+When order information is received by the fulfillment company, a picking list is created and assigned to a picker.
 The picking team collects the ordered or subscribed products from their respective locations in the fulfillment center.
 Once all items in a subscription order have been picked, they’ll be packed up for shipping in a standard, plain box or custom packaging, depending on your preference.

 4. Unboxing experience created

 Before the package is sealed, labeled, and ready to ship, many brands will have their fulfillment companies add a little something extra to create a special unboxing experience for customers.
 These extras can vary from a branded insert to completely custom packing materials such as tissue or crinkle paper.
 3PLs have varying levels of customization they provide.

 This is where kitting — packing the boxes in a very specific order, often with custom tissue paper or inserts — comes into play.
 As mentioned above, any extensive kitting can be expensive or not provided by 3PLs, so we recommend pre-kitting items — assembling the boxes before shipping them to your fulfillment company — or working with your fulfillment company to create bundles of products that make orders easier to pick and pack.

 Once the order is assembled, it’s time to ship it to your customers.
 Most fulfillment companies will purchaseshipping labelsfrom shipping carriers on the merchant’s behalf.
 The shipping carrier and speed will depend on the fulfillment company’s carrier network, as well as the merchant and customer’s preferences.
 Many fulfillment companies compare shipping costs from a variety of carriers to help ensure the most affordable pricing possible for any given shipping option.